Archive storage

 When is archive storage more than a depot issue?

-As soon as retrieval, digitisation, metadata, retention or daily consultation play a major role, storage becomes part of the management route rather than a separate facility choice.
+As soon as retrieval, digitisation, metadata, retention periods, selection, destruction or daily consultation play a role, storage becomes part of the management route rather than a separate facility choice.

-Can storage connect directly to scanning on demand?
+Can archive storage connect directly to scanning on demand?

 Yes.
-A clear route is especially important then, so that material can come out of storage quickly without making the core process restless or error-prone.
+A clear route is especially important then, so that material can come out of storage quickly, be digitised under control and then be handled correctly in digital or physical form.

 Is this only relevant for public archives?

-No. Corporate archives, project files, contract series and hybrid document environments also benefit from a storage structure that will still work logically later on.
+No. Corporate archives, project files, contract series, technical archives and hybrid document environments also benefit from a storage structure that will still work logically later on.

 Coherence